 If next of kin or an authorized representative is located that will take charge and control of the body, the Adult Service worker must relinquish charge and control of the body to that individual and stop the Assessment.
 If the Anatomical Board had been contacted, the Adult Service worker must notify the next of kin or authorized representative that the Anatomical Board was contacted.
 The decision for donation of the body to the Anatomical Board now rests with the next of kin or authorized representative.
-The Adult Service worker must contact the Anatomical Board that next of kin or an authorized representative has been located and the body will not be released for donation by DHHR.
+The Adult Service worker must contact the Anatomical Board that next of kin or an authorized representative by DHHR.